huggingface/blog/how-to-generate.md

     Output:
     ----------------------------------------------------------------------------------------------------
     I enjoy walking with my cute dog, but I'm not sure if I'll ever be able to walk with him again.

-    I've been thinking about this for a while now, and I think it's time for me to take a break
+    I've been thinking about this for a while now, and I think it's time for me to

 </div>